unlight/awesome-stars/README.md

 - [jsdom-global](https://github.com/rstacruz/jsdom-global) - Enable DOM in Node.js
 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
 - [node-stream-spigot](https://github.com/brycebaril/node-stream-spigot) - A streams2 Readable stream generator, useful for testing.
-- [koa-connect](https://github.com/vkurchatkin/koa-connect) - Use connect and express middleware in koa
 - [esc-exit](https://github.com/sindresorhus/esc-exit) - Exit the process when the `esc` key is pressed
 - [rename](https://github.com/popomore/rename) - Rename files using some transformers.
 - [Columnizer-jQuery-Plugin](https://github.com/adamwulf/Columnizer-jQuery-Plugin) - The Columnizer jQuery Plugin will automatically layout your content in newspaper column format.
 You can specify either column width or a static number of columns.
 And, of course, it’s easy to use!